Cuong02/Shoe-shop/README.md

 * `build` step builds Java application image and push it to a private registry.
 Substitute a registry URL by your own link.
 * `deploy` step logins to a server via ssh and pulls changes from registry

 The deploy step uses a `devops/deploy.sh` file.
-You have to change it: replace **47.47.47.47** to your remote address IP and replace registry URL:
 > docker pull registry.gitlab.com/your_username/your_project_name:latest

 ## Step 4: Push new files